vanus-labs/docs/content/cloud-docs/source/aws-mysql/setup.md

-# AWS-MySQL

-This guide contains information required in setting up an Amazon MySQL Source in Vanus Cloud.

-## Introduction

-### MySQL
-MySQL is a widely used database management system that helps manage and manipulate data using Structured Query Language (SQL).
-It offers several capabilities to manage data effectively, including the ability to **create indexes**, which improves the speed of data retrieval. **Replication** which allows data to be duplicated across multiple servers, providing backup and fault tolerance.
-And stored procedures, which are a set of pre-written SQL commands that can be saved in the database and executed later, making it easier to manage complex operations.
-MySQL is appreciated for its ease of use, flexibility and reliability.
-It can be integrated with a wide range of programming languages and operating systems.

-### AWS-MySQL
-AWS MySQL is a cloud-based relational database service provided by Amazon Web Services, which utilizes the open-source MySQL database management system.
-This service allows users to deploy and manage MySQL databases in the cloud without the need to configure and administer infrastructure on their own.
-AWS MySQL provides numerous features, including automatic backups, scalability, high availability, and security, making it a highly sought-after option for businesses of all sizes.
-Furthermore, AWS MySQL supports seamless integration with popular open-source MySQL tools and applications, which enables users to migrate their existing MySQL databases to the cloud effortlessly.

 ## Prerequisites
 Before creating your MySQL connection, you must have:

-- A Vanus Cloud account
 - An SQL client
 - A running MySQL server
 - A database and Table